Compassion-focused therapy

 Compassion-focused therapy (CFT) looks to help those who struggle with shame and self-criticism.
 Often these can be the driving forces behind other mental health conditions like anxiety and depression.

 It should first be noted that all talking therapies will involve compassion.
 The premise of counselling itself involves you being kinder to yourself and taking control of your mental health.
-What makes compassion-focused therapy different however, is that it looks at helping you consciously develop your ability to be more compassionate towards both yourself and others.
+What makes compassion-focused therapy different, however, is that it looks at helping you consciously develop your ability to be more compassionate towards both yourself and others.
+The goal of compassion-focused therapy is to improve mental and physical health.

-The founder of CFT, Paul Raymond Gilbert, noticed that many of his clients suffered from very high levels of self-criticism and shame.
+Gilbert noticed that many of his clients suffered from very high levels of self-criticism and shame.
 He found that just cognitive behavioural therapy (CBT) alone didn’t seem to help.
-While they gained a better understanding of their thinking patterns and how these affected behaviour, essentially it didn’t make them feel better.
+While they gained a better understanding of their thinking patterns and how these affected their behaviour, it didn’t help to improve their mental health.

 Compassion-focused therapy looks at evolution theory and how this affects the way we think.
-Essentially, us humans have two parts to our brains.
+Essentially, as humans, we have two parts to our brains.
 The primitive or ‘old’ part helps us survive.
 It ensures we have food, shelter, are loved and are safe.
 This part is also responsible for the fight, flight or freeze stress response.
-It tends to be here where problems like anxiety, and even sadness stem from.
+It tends to be here where concerns like anxiety, and even sadness stem from.

 The modern or ‘new’ part of the brain has come about during the evolution process.
 This part allows us to have a sense of self and lets us imagine and visualise.
 We can come up with ideas and choose how we want to live.

-The thing is, the new and old parts can often conflict or get confused.
-The basic and instinctual drivers of the old part can take over and create protective emotions (like anxiety).
+Sometimes, these new and old parts can often conflict or get confused.
+Our instincts can take over and create protective emotions (like anxiety).

-The therapy also helps us generate emotions that can help change our thought patterns - like compassion.
-The brain is designed to create kindness and compassion as well as the more protective emotions like stress and anxiety, it’s just a case of learning how to activate this part of the brain.
+CFT also helps us generate emotions that can help change our thought patterns - like compassion.
+The brain is designed to create kindness and compassion as well as the more protective emotions like stress and anxiety.
+CFT helps us learn how to activate this part of the brain.

 The three affect systems

-One of the key theories behind compassion-focused therapy is that within our brain there are interconnecting ‘systems’ that need to be managed in order to improve mental health.
+One of the key theories behind compassion-focused therapy is that within our brain there are interconnecting ‘systems’ that need to be managed to improve mental health.

 The drive system - This system motivates us to get resources and is excitement-focused.
 As well as focusing on getting basic needs met, like food and shelter, this system is also keen for us to achieve goals like passing a test or succeeding on a date.
 It’s related to feelings of excitement and arousal.